 I was baby sitting for the grand younguns last night and they kept me hopping with finding hidden rocks and reading stories and chasing after the next thing that the baby was getting into.
-Reminds me of the old days when my kids were little.
+It reminded me of when my kids were little.
 So, when their parental units came and dragged them away kicking and screaming (poor little babies, they were so happy and at peace until mom and dad showed up and started acting like grown-ups with responsibilities towards their young), I got down to making this soup.
 We ate late, like at 10:00, but it was worth the wait.
 I had forgotten how good this stuff really is.
 I hope you like it, too.

 - This soup is very easy to make, it just involves a little chopping and opening some cans.
 Each ingredient brings something to the party.

-- You can make your own tortilla strips for garnishing, see #1 on the instructions.
+- You can make your own tortilla strips for garnishing, see #6 on the instructions.

-- The chipotle chili powder adds a smoky flavor with a little heat that helps to set this soup apart from the rest of the pack, so be sure to use it instead of regular chili powder.
+- The chipotle chile powder adds a smoky flavor with a little heat that helps to set this soup apart from the rest of the pack, so be sure to use it instead of regular chili powder.

 - If you don’t want to use a pre-roasted chicken, then you will need about 3-4 cups chicken.
 You could dice some chicken breasts and saute them with the tortilla pieces, onion, and garlic.
-(See step #3 in instructions.)
+(See step #2 in instructions.)

-- 8-10 corn tortillas
+- 8-10 corn tortillas, divided

 - 3 tablespoons oil

-- 1 onion, diced
+- 1 large onion, medium diced

 - 4 cloves garlic, minced